Color & Design Options for Metal Roofs

 Ask the Installer for Samples

 Your roofing contractor will have samples of available materials.
 Don’t make a choice based on something you see on a computer screen.
 Colors, textures, and slats will look different in person.
 Also, find samples to match exactly what you want.
-A flat blue slate will look very different than a wood-textured slat of the same color.
+A stone-coated blue shingle will look very different than metal shake.
 Some installers also provide custom colors.

 Consider Colors for Internal Temperatures

 The color of your roof can have an effect on your home’s energy efficiency.
 Lighter colors will reflect sunlight better than darker colors.
-Darker colors will absorb the heat, which will increase the temperature of your roof.
-Your metal roof will have heavy amounts of insulation, but the color difference can make a few degrees difference.
+Darker colors tend to absorb the heat.
+Your metal roof will have heavy amounts of insulation, but the color can make a few degrees difference.
 If you live in an extremely hot climate, consider a lighter-colored roof.
 Darker-colored roofs can be better for colder climates.